VuuI/annoyotron/README.md

 # annoyotron
-An autistic Discord memeboy based of hammerandchisel's Airhornbot
+An autistic Discord memebot based of [hammerandchisel's Airhornbot](https://github.com/hammerandchisel)

+Annoyotron is an implementation of the [Discord API](https://discordapp.com/developers/docs/intro).
+Annoyotron utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
+Annoyotron requires Go 1.4 or higher.

+You'll need to get the following resources to run Annoyotron: github.com/Sirupsen/logrus github.com/bwmarrin/discordgo github.com/layeh/gopus
+You will also need ffmpeg installed